In this Article

 If you have an element (div, p, etc.) with a Failure Summary containing 'Element should be focusable', add a tabindex="0"

-to the element's attributes to make it focusable.
+attribute to the scrollable element to make it focusable.

 <div class="widget" tabindex="0">

-It is a best practice to always put a tabindex="0"
+It is best practice to always put a tabindex="0"

 on either: